-That’s why it’s a very good idea to start scheduling shifts as far in advance as possible.
-Nursing is one of the industries in which you can almost be certain that changes in the schedule are going to be needed.
-It’s incredibly difficult to create a perfect schedule for nurses on the first try even if you have advanced, data-driven tools that are helping you to forecast your scheduling needs at your disposal.
+That’s why it’s recommended to start scheduling shifts as far in advance as possible.
+Healthcare is one of the industries in which you can almost be certain that changes in the schedule are going to be needed.
+It’s incredibly difficult to create a perfect nurse schedule on the first try even if you have advanced, data-driven tools for forecast-based scheduling at your disposal.

 The bottom line?
 Start creating your nursing staff’s work schedule well ahead of time, because it’s probably going to take several iterations until it’s just right for everyone involved.

 Since scheduling nursing staff seems to be a difficult endeavor no matter how much effort you put into it, try to find ways to take a little bit of the pressure off of your managers.
 One of the best ways to do that is to give the nursing staff the option of trading shifts.